Chrome vs Edge: Which Offers Better Features and Security?

 Now that you know what’s worth your attention when picking a web browser, let’s kick off our comparison.

 As you can see, these two browsers are pretty similar in their essential functionality.
 Moreover, they even have the same Chromium-based software license.
-But still, Chrome and Edge are distinct in their more specific characteristics, from RAM consumption to the level of privacy and security they provide.
-So, let’s dive deeper into the Edge vs. Chrome differences.
+But still, Google Chrome and Microsoft Edge are distinct in their more specific characteristics, from RAM consumption to the level of privacy and security they provide.
+So, let’s dive deeper into the Microsoft Edge vs. Google Chrome differences.

 And here is Microsoft Edge score, according to the same speed testing tool: